xudd/xudd/docs/source/intro.rst

   codebase.

-With XUDD, you could write this so that the HTTP/WSGI application components are handled by their own actors or a set of actors.
+With XUDD, you could write this so that the HTTP/WSGI application components are handled by their own actor or a set of actors.
 You wouldn't necessarily need to write this code differently than you already are... the WSGI application could pass off tasks to the task queuing actors via fire-and-forget messages (if you wanted coroutines